 Fresh stone fruit is a tasty summertime treat, but many consumers are not familiar with the specialty varieties.
 Encourage consumers to think beyond peaches, nectarines and plums by offering samples of less-familiar varieties like pluots.

-Add some new flavors to that summertime grill.
+Sweeten up the grill this summer by promoting stone fruit as a grilling item.
 Many people don’t realize stone fruit can be cooked and grilled.
 Offer recipes and serving suggestions that move stone fruit from snack status to a side dish option.

 Stone fruit is usually priced by the pound.
 Use pricing to draw consumers to the produce department.
 During peak season offer larger containers of peaches and plums at a discount to capture those interested in canning or making preserves.